Abies hidalgensis / Hidalgo fir

-Abies hidalgensisfirst described by Zsolt Debreczy, István Rácz and Enríque Guízar Nolazco in 1995 is commonly known as Hidalgo fir or Abete de Hidalgo in the Spanish language.
+Abies hidalgensis, as described in 1995 by Zsolt Debreczy, István Rácz and Enríque Guízar Nolazco in A re-assessment of the new taxa of firs (Abies Mill.) reported from Mexico in 1995, is commonly known as Hidalgo fir or Abete de Hidalgo in the Spanish language.
 The epithet refers to the Mexican state of Hidalgo, where the species was first collected.
 The name also recalls Miquel Hidalgo y Costilla (1762 - 1811), a prominent personality in the post-Columbian Mexican independence movement.
 It is closely related to Abies hickelii and considered by some authorities to be an isolated population of this species.
 The original paper compares it to Abies guatemalensis and Abies religiosa.
 Further work on the taxonomy of this group (whose needles have a high number of resin-canals) and other geographically nearby species is probably needed.

 Description.
 Hidalgo fir is an evergreen coniferous species of tree.
 Height and diameter metrics were not recorded in the initial study.
 It typically grows with a single straight trunk and conical to columnar crown.

 - Branches are spreading and ascending, higher orders descending in lower part of the tree.